Cosby5/All-My-Stars/README.md

 - [elastic/elasticsearch](https://github.com/elastic/elasticsearch) - Free and Open, Distributed, RESTful Search Engine
 - [claritylab/CoreNLP](https://github.com/claritylab/CoreNLP) - Stanford CoreNLP: A Java suite of core NLP tools.
 - [k0105/lucidagenericbackend](https://github.com/k0105/lucidagenericbackend) - This is a generic backend for Lucida that supports asynchronous Thrift and REST.
+- [abe-taylor-970/TrinaryTree](https://github.com/abe-taylor-970/TrinaryTree) - This is a Trinary Tree (similar to binary tree, except a middle child node for duplicates), implementing insert and delete.
 - [BoltThrower/TrinaryTree](https://github.com/BoltThrower/TrinaryTree) - A trinary tree is like a binary tree, but there are up to three children per node.
-The middle child is equal to its parent, the left child is less than its parent, and the right child is greater than its parent.
-The project was written in Java.
+The middle child is equal to its parent, the left child is less than its parent, and the right child is greater than
 - [claritylab/ensemble](https://github.com/claritylab/ensemble) - An ensemble for QA systems, keyphrase extraction and distributional semantics.
 - [lzyzsd/JsBridge](https://github.com/lzyzsd/JsBridge) - android java and javascript bridge, inspired by wechat webview jsbridge
 - [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch) - 🔎 Open source distributed and RESTful search engine.